UCL/MPHY0026/doc/schedule-2020/workshop-1-head.rst

 This will grab a frame every 5 seconds (fps of 0.2), allowing time to move the pointer to each fiducial in turn.

 N.B.
 The Pointer tip offset is at ``22.81 2.35 -4.51``, and is stored in file ``tests\data\skull\em-pointer-offset.txt``.
-This has been obatined by pivot calibration, which will be covered in next week's materials.
+This has been obtained by pivot calibration, which will be covered in next week's materials.

 2. Register Physical Space to Image Space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ct fiducial positions are provided in ``tests\data\skull\ct_fiducials.txt``
+The CT fiducial positions are provided in ``tests\data\skull\ct_fiducials.txt``

 You can compute a point based registration using Arun's method::

     python mphy0026_registration.py -f tests/data/skull/ct_fiducials.txt -m tracker.txt -o tracker-to-ct-using-PBR.txt

 (Note: CT points can be saved for later use.
 Physical space points cannot.
-Someone might move the phantom or tracker inbetween runs.)
+Someone might move the phantom or tracker invbetween runs.)

 3. Display Registered CT scan With Pointer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^